Stop blaming your partner for all your flippin’ pain....

 Relationship Tip #4

-Do you ever get your feelings hurt and then frantically try to blame someone or something for your pain?
+Do you ever get your feelings hurt and then, before you even realize it, frantically try to blame someone or something for your pain?
 It’d be a miracle if you didn’t … because WE ALL DO IT!

 Relationship Tip #4: Stop blaming your partner for all of your flippin’ pain.